TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-dataimportexportsyncreplication-exportfromsqldbtobacpac.md

 	articleId="12410211-a2f0-48af-99a1-58da8fcb50ff"
 />

-# data import, export, sync, replication/export from SQL db to BACPAC
+# BACPAC, DataSync, Copy DB and Replication/export from SQL db to BACPAC

 SQL DB Export service supports exporting an Azure SQL database to a BACPAC file.
 For databases over 150 GBs, we recommend using [sqlpackage.exe](https://docs.microsoft.com/azure/sql-database/sql-database-export#export-to-a-bacpac-file-using-the-sqlpackage-utility) to perform the export.